BMeyerKC/meteor-knockout/readme.md

 ## Demos
 I am working on a full demo - to be released soon.

-The dynamic_finders demo in [Knockout.Meteor](https://github.com/steveluscher/knockout.meteor) - remove the client dir and run "mrt add knockout".
+The dynamic_finders example in [Knockout.Meteor](https://github.com/steveluscher/knockout.meteor) - remove the client dir and run "mrt add knockout".

 As MappedQuery does not work - the todos_list example in [Knockout.Meteor](https://github.com/steveluscher/knockout.meteor) is not functional.